avahoffman/urban-weed-genomics/Supplement.md

 - `catalog.fa.gz` : consensus catalog loci, contains the consensus
   sequence for each locus as produced by `gstacks` in a standard FASTA file
-- `catalog.calls` : per-nucleotide genotypes, contains the output of the SNP calling model for each nucleotide in the analysis
+- `catalog.calls` : per-nucleotide genotypes, contains the output of

 ## Step 10 - Metapopulation summaries with `populations`

 Files can be found in the `10_populations/` directory.

-The populations program will use the script `10-population.sh` and the population map specified in [Step 8](#step-8---tsv2bam) (`08-tsv2bam_popmap.txt`) to calculate population-level summary statistics.
+The populations program will use the script `species_populations.sh` and the population maps specified in [Step 9](#step-9---metapopulation-snp-calling-with-gstacks) (`popmap_SPECIES.txt`) to calculate population-level summary statistics.
+Specifically, the script iterates through all species and several levels of the parameter `--min-samples-overall`, the minimum percentage of individuals across populations required to process a locus

 You will most likely run the populations program multiple times if you are looking at different ‘sub-populations’.
 A new directory should be